Women urged to ensure peaceful elections

 Source: GNA

-Executive Secretary of the Christian Mothers Association (CMA), a women's wing of the Catholic Church, Mrs. Olivia Ansu Amponsah has called on mothers to use their positive influence to ensure peaceful elections in the forthcoming elections.
+Olivia Ansu Amponsah, the Executive Secretary of Christian Mothers Association (CMA), a women wing of the Roman Catholic Church in Ghana has called on mothers to use their positive influences to ensure peaceful elections in the December polls.

-Describing mothers as influential materials and good advisors, she urged them to make way for such qualities to reflect in the outcome of the 2020 general polls.
+She described mothers as “influential materials, good advisors, loving and caring” and urged them to make way for those qualities to reflect directly on the outcome of the 2020 polls.

 “Preach peace to the gallant energetic youth of the country, who may be used by some politicians to perpetrate violence during the upcoming elections to desist from such acts.” she said.

-Mrs Amponsah said this during a workshop organised by the Keta-Akatsi Diocese of the Association in collaboration with the Konrad Adenauer Stiftung, an international organisation.
+Mrs Amponsah said this during a workshop organised by the Keta-Akatsi Diocese chapter of the Association in collaboration with the Konrad Adenauer Stiftung, an international organisation, which was held at the Akatsi Christ the King Cathedral auditorium.

 Facilitators of the workshop included; Madam Emily Agozie, chairperson of CMA, Keta-Akatsi chapter, Reverend Vincent Adzika, Akatsi South District Director of the National Commission for Civic Education (NCCE) and Mr Jordan Dzikunu, an opinion leader.